 Fast & Light: The Ultralight Option

-Its incredible warmth-to-weight ratio has made it an icon on long-distance thru-hikes where hikers experience three seasons (sometimes four) and a myriad of climatic conditions.
-When the weather can be deceptively summery before harassing you with the first taste of winter, the XLite NXT can be trusted to perform.
-If you move around a lot at night and want to trade a little more space for a few ounces, check out the full rectangular version, Xlite NXT MAX.
+Its incredible warmth-to-weight ratio has made it an icon on long-distance thru-hikes where hikers experience three seasons (sometimes four) across a range of climates.
+When the weather can be deceptively summery before harassing you with the first taste of winter, the XLite NXT can be trusted to keep you comfortable through it all.
+If you move around a lot at night and want to trade a little more space for a few ounces, check out the full rectangular version, the Xlite NXT MAX.

 inflating sleeping pad